Last update: December 5th, 2023 at 07:52 am

 For the Drive Back

-Driving back home along the Sea-to-Sky highway offers even better views of Howe Sound than on the way up.
+To return from your Vancouver to Whistler road trip, you can backtrack along the same Sea-to-Sky Highway route.
+(The coastal views are actually better on the way back.)
 Alternatively, you can make a loop of it, carrying on from Pemberton to Lillooet, and then returning via the Fraser Canyon (which used to be the main highway into the BC interior before the Coquihalla Highway was built).

 Also known as the Coast Mountain Circle Route, you can learn more about it here.